CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 ### Resources
 * Lookup the data sheet for the HC-SR04 to find more out about its specifications and how to operate.
-* Prior to building the circuit for real, we strongly recommend.
-[Tinkercad](http://tinkercad.com) to prototype
+* Prior to building the circuit for real, we strongly recommend [Tinkercad](http://tinkercad.com) to prototype.
 * The project could be extended to display the object distance on an LCD screen